MicheleCarletti/Transformers/README.md

     -   Place your training corpus in `data/data.txt`.
     -   Place your test input sequence in `data/test.txt`.
+    -   In the main script the boolean flag `train_only` is used to train the model and save the checkpoint or to load a pre-trained version and test it.

 2.  **Run the script**: `bash     python transformer_example.py`